syncfusion-content/maui-docs/MAUI/Popup/working-with-mvvm.md

 ## How to use MAUI popup as a page?

-To use `SfPopup` as a page, create a new XAML file with `SfPopup` in it.
-You can use this XAML file instance (SfPopup view), across any file in your project wherever you may want to display a popup, thus allowing you to reuse the same instance of the popup where you can modify or change the required properties alone based on the current context to be displayed.
+To use the `SfPopup` as a page, create a new XAML file with `SfPopup`.
+You can use this XAML file instance (SfPopup view) across any file in your project wherever you may want to display a popup, thus allowing you to re-use the same instance of the popup where you can modify or change the required properties alone based on the current context to be displayed.

-The below code snippet shows how to create a popup in XAML file.
-We have created a simple popup to show error message popup to user on a unsuccessful login.
+The following code sample shows how to create a popup in a XAML file.
+We have created a simple popup to display an error message popup to users on an unsuccessful login.

 {% tabs %}
 {% highlight xaml tabtitle="PopupPage.xaml" %}